 “We asked, can we come up with a more objective way to diagnose chronic pancreatitis?” says Linda Lee, MD, a gastroenterologist in the Division of Gastroenterology, Hepatology and Endoscopy at BWH.
 “If radiological findings are not obvious for chronic pancreatitis, how do we clinch the diagnosis?”

+Are your patients cancelling their colonoscopies causing a higher no-show rate?
 A mobile-based colonoscopy preparation guide at the Brigham and Women’s Hospital Endoscopy Center reduced inadequate prep quality from 11.5 percent to 3.8 percent in a three-month period.